wba234/vpltools/README.md

 VPLTools seeks to make implementing VPL assignments as easy as possible.
 Most of its features are available as part of the ```VPLTestCase``` class, which should be extended to create tests, like your would with Python's ```unittest.TestCase```.
 The ```VPLTestCase``` class provides a number of features:
 - automatic detection, and when necessary, compilation of student files.
 This means that you can write end-to-end tests which allow students to use any programming language supported by VPLTools.
 - automatic importing of key and student Python programs as modules
-- automatic generation the ```vpl_evaluate.cases``` file, including cases for a style check using PyLint.
+- automatic generation the ```vpl_evaluate.cases``` file

 ## Usage
 ### Directory Setup
-It is recommended that you use a separate directory for each assignment.
+It is recommended that you use a separate directory for each assignment and its associated tests.
 A typical directory structure might look like this:
 ```text
 temperature_conversion_lab
 ├── assignment_description.html